nathancarter/weblurch/doc/plan.md

 Create a Groups plugin with the following features.

- * Extend that class with a method that computes the ID of the group, if it can be determined from the open grouper, or undefined if not.
  * Add to the Groups class a method for registering a Group instance.
 This will do the following:
    * Accept the open and close groupers as parameters.